Mt Kilimanjaro & Serengeti Adventure

 Following your arrival in Moshi, make your way to the hotel.
-A pre-departure group meeting with your mountain guide is scheduled for the early evening.
+A pre-departure group meeting with your mountain guide is scheduled for the early evening. *Please note: if you have pre-booked the Serengeti Balloon Safari your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Serengeti Balloon Safari (Day 11 - Serengeti).
+You will miss the included morning game drive with the group, but you will have a much better view from above!
+For more information on the Extra see the Optional Activities section.
 Situated in the heart of a major coffee growing region, Moshi is an attractive small town of about 150,000 people and it lies at the base of Kilimanjaro.
 Despite the teasing proximity of snow-capped Kilimanjaro, Moshi is not the cool highland settlement you might expect.
 Instead, lying at an altitude of 810 meters, it has a surprisingly humid, sticky climate, reminiscent of the coast.
 Moshi means smoke in Swahili, but the origin of this name is something of a mystery.

 Hiking Time: 6-7 hrs Total Distance: 18km Starting Altitude: 1490m Final Altitude: 2980m Habitat: Montane (rain) Forest After breakfast, we drive approximately 1 hour drive to the village of Machame.
 Depending on the condition of the road, it may be possible to drive 3km further from the village to the Machame gate of the Mt.
 Kilimanjaro National Park (1815m).
 After registering at the gate office, you start your ascent and enter the lush rain forest.
 Here, you will listen to the sounds of many exotic birds, and may even see monkeys such as the black & white colobus - these monkeys are black with a long ‘cape’ of white hair and a flowing white tail.
 Most of today’s day is spent in the gorgeous and fascinating forested slopes of Mt.
 Kilimanjaro, most of which is considered to be rainforest zone.
 It is very possible that we will see some rain today, or that at least the trail will be moist and soggy, and possibly muddy.
 We cover a lot of distance today, though the gradient is gradual.
 We climb the lower slopes of the mountain, ending at the Machame Campsite, just beyond the rain forest and within the fascinating heath-land.